Level/abstract-level/README.md

 - `errorIfExists` (boolean, default: `false`): If `true` and the database already exists, opening will fail.
 - `passive` (boolean, default: `false`): Wait for, but do not initiate, opening of the database.

 It's generally not necessary to call `open()` because it's automatically called by the database constructor.
 It may however be useful to capture an error from failure to open, that would otherwise not surface until another method like `db.get()` is called.
-It's also possible to reopen the database after it has been closed with [`close()`](#dbclosecallback).
+It's also possible to reopen the database after it has been closed with [`close()`](#dbclose).
 Once `open()` has then been called, any read & write operations will again be queued internally until opening has finished.

 The `open()` and `close()` methods are idempotent.
-If the database is already open, the `callback` will be called in a next tick.
-If opening is already in progress, the `callback` will be called when that has finished.
+If the database is already open, the promise returned by `open()` will resolve without delay.
+If opening is already in progress, the promise will resolve when that has finished.
 If closing is in progress, the database will be reopened once closing has finished.
-Likewise, if `close()` is called after `open()`, the database will be closed once opening has finished and the prior `open()` call will receive an error.
+Likewise, if `close()` is called after `open()`, the database will be closed once opening has finished.

-### `db.close([callback])`
+### `db.close()`

 Close the database.
-The `callback` function will be called with no arguments if closing succeeded or with a single `error` argument if closing failed.
-If no callback is provided, a promise is returned.
+Returns a promise.

 A database may have associated resources like file handles and locks.
 When the database is no longer needed (for the remainder of a program) it's recommended to call `db.close()` to free up resources.